 The Board has established a formal and transparent relationship with the external auditors through the Audit Committee.
 The Audit Committee evaluates the performance and assesses the suitability and independence of the external auditors and recommends the re-appointment of the external auditors and their remuneration to the Board.
-The re-appointment of the external auditors is subject to the approval of shareholders at the annual general meeting whilst their remuneration is determined by the Board.
+The re-appointment of the external auditors at the annual general meeting whilst their remuneration is determined by the Board.
 For the financial year, the external auditors met with the Audit Committee three times to discuss matters in relation to their audit review of the Company's financial statements and will attend the annual general meeting of the Company.